What to do if you can’t pay your business taxes

 - Is requesting an offer in compromise

-- You may have to appeal an IRS decision if the IRS denies you an option that you are entitled to, based on your facts.
+- You can appeal the IRS’ decision if they deny you an option you are entitled to based on your facts.

-If you find a way to pay your business taxes on time, you may be able to file small business taxes online.
+If you think you can’t pay your taxes for your business but then find a way to pay your taxes on time, you may be able to file small business taxes online.
 If not, your Block Advisors small business certified tax professional can help you investigate which of the above options is best for your business and request it from the IRS.
+This way, you avoid finding out in an unpleasant way what happens if you don’t pay taxes.

 - A copy of your business’s IRS notices, especially the most recent notices, on the tax years and balances owed.

-- If you think your business is in a financial hardship situation and can’t pay the full amount in six years, you’ll need to bring in your business’s financial information, such as bank statements, profit and loss statements, and balance sheets showing assets.
-It’s helpful to complete a Form 433-B, Collection Information Statement for Businesses, before the office visit.
+- If your business faces significant financial hardship and can’t pay the full amount in six years, you must back it up with documentation.
+Bring your business’s financial information, such as bank statements, profit and loss statements, and balance sheets showing assets.
+It’s helpful to complete IRS Form 433-B, Collection Information Statement for Businesses, before your Block Advisors appointment.

-- If you have a levy in place, bring your financial institution’s contact information (name, address, phone and fax number).
+- If you have a levy, bring your financial institution’s contact information (name, address, phone and fax number).

 - A copy of your business tax returns for the years that you owe.